 Head CT will help assess for possibility of acute intracranial process.
-See Table 1 for neurological causes of coma that can be discerned with imaging.
+Primary neurological etiologies of coma are described in Table 7, many of which may be apparent on noncontrast CT head.
 Use caution in ruling out ischemic stroke and brainstem pathology as head CT may be negative early on.
+See Table 9 for metabolic, toxic and environmental etiologies of coma, for which relevant laboratory testing should be performed routinely in the initial management of coma.